ScanMountGoat/Smush-Material-Research/Material Parameters.md

 # Material Param Descriptions
-*Note that multiple params use col maps.
-This is mosty likely due to separate UV channels and other factors.*

 | Param ID | Description |
 | --- | --- |
 | 100 | ??? |